 - Provided recommendations on the structures, processes and programs to be considered in future psychosocial plans for emergencies.

-A copy of the Final Report is available for download from the Victorian Department of Health’s website..
+AHA’s Final Report is available for download from the Victorian Department of Health’s website.